AGNworks/CarCam_NN/README.md

 ![res_pics](https://github.com/AGNworks/CarCam_NN/blob/main/pictures/4.png)

-**At this moment I am working on making this system work faster on Raspberry Pi 4, and optimise my code.
-As I will make progress in it I will add the code to this repository.**
+## Set up -- Raspberry Pi
+Before using the code we need to set up the system to run the python code after boot.
+For this